MoonLight314/MoonLight314.github.io/_posts/2021-07-05-Batch_Normalization_EN.md

 <br>

-* Batch Normalization Layer은 아래 그림과 같이 Hidden Layer 중간에 넣어주면 됩니다.
+* Add Batch Normalization layer in the middle of the hidden layer as shown in the figure below.

 <br>